coreos/docs/os/booting-on-auro.md

-# Running CoreOS on AURO
+# Running CoreOS Container Linux on AURO

 AURO is a Canadian OpenStack cloud computing provider based in Canada.
 In order to get started, you must have an active account on the AURO [public cloud computing][cloud-compute] service.